5w1555/sanitor_project/README.md

 ---

+## TODO

+CI/CD workflow implementation
+More built-in checks
+demo?
+Easier to tune checks depending on your need Optimizing checks (tested only on low scale, 5000+ lines python codebases) Multi-language implementation

 ## Why This Exists

-Sanitor was built to catch subtle code smells and structural issues that linters miss, as I had issues in my own code.
+Sanitor was built as I had many fundamental design issues in my own code.
+I needed a tool to tell me just that and fast.

+It's as of now still a work in progress.

 ---

 ## License